KhanBuilds/KhanBuilds/README.md

 - 🔭 I’m currently a **💻Computer Science Undergrad at IMSciences,Peshawar**

-- 🌱 I’m currently learning **C++, Arduino/Microcontrollers (With my Ardiuno Uno r3), DSA and Version control/Git with Github and plan on learning Python for AI/ML**
+- 🌱 I’m currently learning **C++ and Version control/Git with Github** .

+- 🗒️ Planning to learn in the future: **Arduino/Microcontrollers (With my Ardiuno Uno r3, Have started but currently on the backburner) ,and plan on learning Python for AI/ML** .

 - 💬 Talk to me about **AI 🤖, and machine learning🧠,Films and Filmaking🎬, Fighter jets and Football⚽**